Policies

 If you do not review a submission within the 72-hour review window and the order auto-approves, you cannot request a refund solely because you failed to review in time.
 The auto-approval mechanism exists to protect publishers from indefinite review limbo.

-You may still file a dispute within 7 days of completion if the delivery fundamentally failed to meet requirements, but the auto-approval itself is not grounds for a refund.
+You can still open a dispute if the delivery fundamentally failed to meet the requirements, or a post-completion dispute if the placement is later broken — but the auto-approval itself is not grounds for a refund.

 Buyer Changed Their Mind